 Given this, it is important to avoid getting carried away by adding additional details and overspending in areas that are not necessary.
 The goal here is to add as much value to the property while spending as little as possible.

-Many first-time investors often make the mistake of making decisions based on personal tastes and emotion rather than what is best for the deal.
+Many first-time investors often make the mistake of making decisions based on personal tastes and emotions rather than what is best for the deal.
 While extra touches and fancy interiors may be appealing, they do not always correlate with a higher return on investment.

 Before carrying out a refurbishment, agree on the full cost of the work with any contractors involved.
 Calculate the budget you have to work with and make sure all parties stick to it.
 There will always be unexpected costs and issues that arise so having an emergency buffer is also advised.

 Once the property has been updated or refurbished, it is time to refinance onto a long-term product such as a buy to let mortgage.
 This will allow you to rent the property out in order to generate a monthly income.
-Additionally, as the property has been improved, the value of the property will have most likely increased.
+Additionally, as the property has been improved, the value of the property will most likely be increased.

 Refinancing at this point is based on the new value of the property, not the original purchase price.
 This means you can typically recycle the initial capital you invested into the deal, allowing you to move on to your next project and further grow your portfolio.

 The final stage of the BRRR method is renting out the property to tenants and generating a monthly income.
-If the purchase price, renovation and refinance numbers all stack up, the rental income should cover the costs of the property including the buy to let mortgage and provide a healthy profit.
+If the purchase price, renovation and refinance numbers all stack up, the rental income should cover the costs of the property including the buy-to-let mortgage and provide a healthy profit.

 Finding a tenant quickly is important to prevent void periods.
 While a lettings agent will be an additional cost, they can find a tenant and manage the property on your behalf thus removing stress and allowing you to focus on finding your next deal to grow your business.